 All major U.S. airlines, Amtrak, and most bus operators have waived change fees, allowing travelers to rebook travel for a later date.
 They have also, however, scaled back operations due to decreased demand, meaning that your flight, train, or bus service may be canceled.
 Check with your travel provider for specific details.
 If you have travel insurance, keep in mind that most plans do not cover epidemics or pandemics, so read the fine print carefully.

 While mass transit is still operating in all major cities, it is advised to avoid traveling via them if possible.
 “If you can, move to a train car that is not as dense.
 If you see a packed train car, let it go by, wait for the next train.
-Same if you’re taking a bus,” said New York governor Andrew Cuomo during a press conference.
+Same if you’re taking a bus,” said New York governor Andrew Cuomo during a press conference at the beginning of the pandemic.
 “It’s the density, the proximity that we’re trying to reduce.”

 Attractions Closures and Event Cancellations

-Many major events across the U.S. have been either postponed or canceled, including the SXSW festival in Austin, Texas, the Ultra Music Festival in Miami, and Coachella music festival in southern California, which has been postponed until October.
+Many major events across the U.S. have been either postponed or canceled, including the SXSW festival in Austin, Texas, the Ultra Music Festival in Miami, and Coachella music festival in southern California.
 These events, and many like it, will not be offering refunds, so think twice about buying tickets to major events happening in the near future.

 Should You Travel in the U.S. Right Now?